His, Hers and the Truth

 Firstly, our pet parents, guardians and slaves must understand that the risk in feeding a raw diet is not as simple as being touted by the “anti-raw” movement.
 ALL foods have some degree of risk, so the question isn’t whether risk exists.
 The question is whether the risk is unacceptable.
 The reality is that ALL foods carry some type of risk, from the meal out of a 5-star restaurant kitchen, to the hotdog from the roadside stall, to the chicken and eggs you buy from your favorite retail outlet.

 In real terms, these studies offer no new evidence or FACTS for us to consider.
-They all regurgitate the same old topic our sceptics have been using for years – raw meat contains.
+They all regurgitate the same old topic our sceptics have been using for years – raw meat contains bacteria.
 Really?
 How is that possible?
 Well, or course it does!

 Ignoring FACTS does not make them go away or become less relevant, and raw feeders globally have always acknowledged these facts, and understand the risks associated.
 In fact, we always highlight responsible hygiene as a key pillar of raw fooding (you can view these through our Related Posts).